 You may use an outside contractor to record your recital.
 The contractor must conform to School of Music policies and observe the hall scheduling guidelines.
 School of Music recording and sound reinforcement equipment is not available for use by outside contractors.

 If your recital is included in items 1 - 6 above, submit your request directly to audiopro [at] indiana [dot] edu, no less than one week in advance.
 Occasionally a sound reinforcement request may be impossible due to concurrent events and/or time and personnel limitations.
-Requests submitted less than one week in advance will be fulfilled at the Recording Arts Department's discretion.
+Requests submitted less than one week in advance will be fulfilled at the Department of Audio Engineering and Sound Production's discretion.

 For all other recitals, Recital Hall and Auer Hall have self service sound systems with limited capabilities.
 Check with Music Facilities for more information.

 - Maximum of 24 microphones and/or DI inputs